 Pavement Award Criteria & Scoring

 The A.P.
 Bolton award, named in honor of one of the charter members who has done so much for the industry and whose reputation for quality work is his hallmark, is the Association’s highest award.
-ACAF’s Resurfacing Award is the Association’s next highest award and is now split between Urban and Rural projects.
+ACAF’s Road Builder Award is the Association’s next highest award and is now split between Urban and Rural projects.
 Through its Roads and Streets Award, ACAF also recognizes quality on lower tonnage State, City, or County roads.

 Projects submitted for consideration must have been completed within the previous calendar year.